-Following the fall of France to Germany in June 1940, the focus of the Hurricanes shifted to defending the British Island from the German Blitzkrieg.
-The Battle of Britain officially started on July 10, however, the first shots were recorded on August 8, from a Hurricane (Squadron No. 145).
+Following the fall of France to Germany in June 1940, the focus of the Hurricanes shifted to defending the British Isles from the German Blitzkrieg.
+The Battle of Britain officially started on July 10, however, the first shots were recorded on August 8 from a Hurricane (Squadron No. 145).

 The roles during the aerial battle were divided between the Spitfire and Hurricane.
-The Spitfire was responsible to defend against German fighters while the Hurricane went after German bombers.
+The Spitfire was responsible for defending against German fighters while the Hurricane went after German bombers.

 Nevertheless, Hawker’s planes were attributed with 55% of all German losses (2,739 aircraft), as opposed to Spitfire’s 42%.
-Though the Spitfire was considered a better fighter, Hawker’s aircraft was just as good as tthe Spitfire and German Messerschmitts in dogfights.
+Though the Spitfire was considered a better fighter, Hawker’s aircraft was just as good as the Spitfire and German Messerschmitt in dogfights.